 The visibility is excellent, and when you look up to the surface, the delicate branches of the sea fans are shaded in Chinese shadows on the blue.
 Super show.

 Few meetings really new for me, except a flat worm striped yellow-orange-black that I had never seen before.

-In addition to the usual tropical fauna, particularly rich here, I still crossed a lot of interesting bugs: beautiful photogenic nudibranchs wish, a ghostly white stone-fish, two tip-white sharks, a fish-crocodile ...
+In addition to the usual tropical fauna, which is particularly rich here, I did come across a good number of interesting critters: beautiful photogenic nudibranches, a ghostly white stonefish, two white-tip sharks, a crocodile fish...

-And the profusion of seahorses-pygmies (already three since Tuesday) fills me ...
-Come on, I leave you a little for the road!
+And the profusion of pygmy seahorses (already three since Tuesday) fills me up...
+Come on, I'll give you a small one for the road!